GRIF-IRFU/puppet-squid3/README.md

 * `squid3` : Main class for the Squid 3 http proxy server.

+This module has been modified by IRFU in order to add more parameters, and to be able to setup a CERN frontier squid server on RHEL.
+It also includes the necessary yum repo, and allows for choosing the number of parrallel threads frontier will run with.

 ## Examples

 Basic memory caching proxy server :